Thermography with drones - it's the...

 This means that it must also be ensured that what I want to recognise can be recognised at all.
 Otherwise, images will be obtained that are meaningless.

 In order to find corresponding temperature differences during a measurement, it is important to pay attention to the right time of day when rescuing fawns, for example.
-The fawn that you want to recognise must be sufficiently different from its surroundings in terms of body temperature so that it can be identified.
+The fawn that you want to recognise must have a body temperature that is sufficiently different from its surroundings so that it can be identified.

 In general, it is also not advisable to take angled images in thermography in order to avoid parallel projections.
 Abnormalities are interpreted or documented in the wrong way if the recording angle is not observed.
 This is a particular challenge for thermography on curved surfaces.
 In order to achieve the best possible result, it is therefore advisable to consider the following correlations.